sixem/ivfi-php/README.md

 # eyy-indexer
-This is a simple file directory indexer / lister script written in PHP, with some help from Javascript and jQuery as well.<br/>
+This is a simple file directory indexer / lister script written in PHP, with some help from Javascript and jQuery as well.

 It is designed to have a retro and simple feel to it which is why it doesn't use any fancy font or icon packs.

 JavaScript is not required for the Indexer but it is needed for the the extra functions (gallery mode, hover previews etc.).